skumar1129/NCAA-Predictor/README.md

 ## Tech Stack / Folder Explanation
 python: webscraper script that uses python/beatifulsoup to grab advanced analytics data
-frontend: Vue application
+frontend: Vue application using typescript
-frontend-compo: Vue application that utilizes the composition api
+frontend-compo: Vue application that utilizes the composition api and typescript
 backend: Java Spring Boot application to query mongodb instance
 data: the Json file used to populate the mongodb instance
 backend-store: A local mongodb instance